Backbone One Mobile Controller Review

 Phones are the primary source of play for many cloud gamers.
 That can be a problem if your only means of connection is a standard console controller.
 Propping your phone against a surface isn’t ideal and packing a full controller and clip can add bulk to your bag on a trip.
 For me, I was never able to reconcile the convenience of cloud gaming with the inconvenience of carrying around a Stadia or Xbox controller.
 When I first purchased the Backbone mobile controller, I didn’t think my feelings were going to change.
 In truth, I actually made the purchase to make playing local games on my iPhone easier and also to test the latency of remote play on my PS5.
 To my surprise, the backbone has entirely changed the way I approach cloud gaming on my travels, and its clever design and excellent qualities make themselves more apparent the longer I own it.

-The Backbone controller comes in a few varieties.
-There is the Xbox version and the Playstation version, each designed specifically to reflect those consoles’ design languages with the button labels and color schemes.
-And then there is an iPhone and Android version for each platform.
+The Backbone One controller comes in a few varieties available at Amazon (note: we earn on commission on purchases).
+There is the Xbox version and the PlayStation version, each designed specifically to reflect those consoles’ design languages with the button labels and color schemes.
+And, then there is a legacy iPhone version and Android version with USB-C that works for the latest generation of iPhone.
 No matter what combination of phone or cloud service you use, you’ll find the variety you’re looking for here.

 Built like a Bone